Advancing Youth Development

 Consider the following:

-- In Central Ohio, there are three times more single woman-headed households (11.8% of all households) than single man-headed household (3.9%).
+- In Central Ohio, there are three times more households headed by single women (11.8% of all households) than households headed by single men (3.9%).
 Single parent households are disproportionately low-income; the excess burden of expensive childcare leaves them vulnerable to further impoverishment.

 Now is the time to invest in youth development and build public infrastructure to holistically support caregivers and children.
 Affordable and high quality childcare and youth development programs will support educational outcomes for children, creating long-term impacts for their academic success and later workforce success.